20th Annual Permanency Conference: A Legacy of Permanency: 20 Years of Planting Roots and Stability

 Description

-APAC, in collaboration with the Alabama Department of Human Resources, proudly presents the annual Permanency Conference, a transformative three-day training event dedicated to equipping professionals and caregivers with the knowledge and tools to better serve foster and adopted children and their families.
+APAC, in collaboration with the Alabama Department of Human Resources, proudly presents their annual Permanency Conference, a transformative three-day training event dedicated to equipping professionals and caregivers with the knowledge and tools to better serve foster and adopted children and their families.

 This conference is designed for anyone working with foster and adopted children, including DHR staff, service providers, clinicians, foster and adoptive parents, and other child welfare professionals.
 With a strong emphasis on practical, engaging, and relevant workshops, attendees will gain valuable insights and strategies to enhance their confidence and effectiveness in their work.